branpk/sm64-seam-tool/README.md

 Colors:
 - Blue = overlap, no gap
 - Green = gap, no overlap
-- Teal = both gap and overlap
+- Cyan = both gap and overlap
 - White = neither
 - Dark grey = not yet checked
 - Red = skipped - points in the range [-1, 1] are skipped for performance reasons